Cleveland: Founding

 Cleveland was established on July 22, 1796, by surveyors of the Connecticut Land Company when they laid out Connecticut's Western Reserve into townships and a capital city.
 They named the settlement "Cleaveland" after their leader, General Moses Cleaveland, a veteran of the American Revolutionary War.
-Cleaveland oversaw the New England–style design of the plan for what would become the modern downtown area, centered on Public Square, before returning to Connecticut, never again to visit Ohio.
-The town's name was often shortened to "Cleveland", even by Cleaveland's original surveyors.
-A common myth emerged that the spelling was altered by The Cleveland Advertiser in order to fit the name on the newspaper's masthead.
+Cleaveland oversaw the New England–style design of the plan for what would become the modern downtown area, centered on Public Square.
+The town's name was often shortened to "Cleveland", including by Cleaveland's original surveyors.
+A myth emerged that the spelling was altered by The Cleveland Advertiser to fit the name on the newspaper's masthead.

 The first permanent European settler in Cleveland was Lorenzo Carter, who arrived in May 1797 and built a cabin on the banks of the Cuyahoga River.
 The emerging community served as an important supply post for the U.S. during the Battle of Lake Erie in the War of 1812.
-Locals adopted war hero Commodore Oliver Hazard Perry as a civic icon and erected a monument in his honor decades later.
 Largely through the efforts of the settlement's first lawyer, Alfred Kelley, the village of Cleveland was incorporated on December 23, 1814.

-Despite the nearby swampy lowlands and harsh winters, the town's waterfront on Lake Erie proved advantageous, giving it access to Great Lakes trade.
+Despite the nearby swampy lowlands and harsh winters, the town's waterfront on Lake Erie was advantageous, giving it access to Great Lakes trade.
 It grew rapidly after the 1832 completion of the Ohio and Erie Canal, which linked the Ohio River and the Great Lakes to the Atlantic Ocean via the Erie Canal and Hudson River, and later via the Saint Lawrence Seaway.
 The town's growth continued with added railroad links.
-In 1836, Cleveland, then only on the eastern banks of the Cuyahoga, was officially incorporated as a city, and John W. Willey was elected its first mayor.
-That same year, it nearly erupted into open warfare with neighboring Ohio City over a bridge connecting the two communities.
-Ohio City remained an independent municipality until its annexation by Cleveland in 1854.
+In 1836, Cleveland, then only on the eastern banks of the Cuyahoga, was incorporated as a city; John W. Willey was elected its first mayor.
+The neighboring municipality of Ohio City was a major rival to Cleveland until its annexation by the city in 1854.

-A center of abolitionist activity, Cleveland (code-named "Station Hope") was a major stop on the Underground Railroad for escaped African American slaves en route to Canada.
-The city also served as an important center for the Union during the American Civil War.
-The wartime contributions of those serving the Union from Cleveland and Cuyahoga County was honored with the July 1894 erection of the Soldiers' and Sailors' Monument on Public Square.